sathish316/soupawhisper/README.md

 ### macOS: Run as Background Process

-To use with other terminal apps like Claude Code:
+To use with other terminal apps like Claude Code, Codex etc:

 1. Start the dictation service in the background:
    ```bash
    nohup poetry run python dictate.py > /dev/null 2>&1 &
    ```

-2. Switch to your target app (iTerm, VS Code, etc.)
+2. Switch to your target app (iTerm, Claude Code, Codex, etc.)

 3. Hold **F12** to record, release to transcribe - text types at your cursor